lindeloev/mcp/README.md

 Bayesian inference of multiple change points and the parameters of the (linear) segments in between.
 Under the hood, `mcp` takes an abstract representation of linear segments, turn it into JAGS code.
 The rest of the package ensures seamless compatibility with your favourite Bayesian packages, including `tidybayes`, `bayesplot`, and `loo`.

-This package is currently in alpha, so expect changes in the API.
+You can see the roadmap for the immediate future under [issues](https://github.com/lindeloev/mcp/issues).
+Expect breaking changes in the API until version 1.0.
 Also be aware that it has not been thoroughly tested.
 I would be very excited about any feedback, positive or negative or constructive.
-Please raise issues or contact me otherwise.
+Please raise issues or contact me elsewhere, e.g., [@jonaslindeloev](https://twitter.com/jonaslindeloev) on Twitter or firstname at lindeloev.dk.

 # Install